the1lab/1lab/src/Cat/Diagram/Exponential.lagda.md

   exp : ∀ A B → Exponential A B
   exp A B .B^A = A→ A .F₀ B
-  exp A B .ev = adj A .counit.ε B exp A B .has-is-exp .ƛ          = L-adjunct (adj A) exp A B .has-is-exp .commutes m = R-L-adjunct (adj A) m exp A B .has-is-exp .unique m' x = sym $
+  exp A B .ev = adj A .ε B
+  exp A B .has-is-exp .ƛ          = L-adjunct (adj A) exp A B .has-is-exp .commutes m = R-L-adjunct (adj A) m exp A B .has-is-exp .unique m' x = sym $